Engineered mode coupling in high-Q microresonators enables deterministic low-repetition-rate soliton microcombs: Principle

 \section{Principle}

-Figures~\ref{fig:principle} illustrate the proposed scheme of auxiliary mode introduction for low-repetition-rate soliton microcomb generation.
-The desired microresonator supports two spatial modes, where the fundamental mode (orange) serves as the mode for soliton generation and the auxiliary mode (green) provides thermal compensation.
-During soliton formation, the pump laser operates on the red-detuned side of the resonance \cite{Herr2014TemporalMicroresonators}.
-Introducing an additional mode may appear counterintuitive, as it can induce avoided mode crossings (AMXs), which are known to hinder soliton formation \cite{Herr2014ModeMicroresonators}.
-Consequently, many advanced designs aim to suppress higher-order modes to preserve single-mode operation \cite{Kordts2016HigherFormation, Ji2021ExploitingCombs, Kim2021SuppressionMicroresonators, Ye2021IntegratedMicrocombs, Ji2022CompactCircuits, Ye2024MultimodePhotonics}.
-However, recent studies have demonstrated that coupling an auxiliary mode can mitigate thermal effects and enable soliton microcomb generation via manual tuning \cite{Li2017StablyRegime, Weng2021DirectlyMicroresonator, Weng2022Dual-modeSolitons}.
+For soliton microcomb generation using the dual-mode pumping scheme \cite{Li2017StablyRegime, Weng2021DirectlyMicroresonator, Weng2022Dual-modeSolitons}, the microresonator is designed to support two spatial modes as shown in Fig.~\ref{fig:principle}(a), where the comb mode (blue) serves as the mode for soliton generation and the auxiliary mode (red) provides thermal compensation.
+During soliton formation, the pump (green arrow) operates on the red-detuned side of the comb-generating resonance \cite{Herr2014TemporalMicroresonators} and the blue-detuned side of an auxiliary resonance, enabling simultaneous coupling to both modes.